-The third set of consequences appears to be the inability to develop and integrate plural systems of medicine and the failure to assign practical roles to the private sector and to assign public duties for private professionals.
+- 17. Moreover health planning in India had always had a centralised forcus and remained top down and largely technocratic and managerial backed by no social imagination.
+As a result there has been no sustained effort to nurture decentralization.
+Nor was there an attempt to downstage responsibility for care to levels below doctors or a nondoctor based health care linked to genuine community responsibility for local health planning and implementation, like spraying insecticides or mother's education in managing diarrhoea in children or making use of ISMH traditions for preventive services.
+Indian political and administrative traditions tend to focus on government as the fount of policy financing, ownership and management.
+Many of the solutions offered by foreign donors were attracted towards similar centralized recipes - perhaps daunted by the huge diversity in local conditions.
+In actual fact this was a profound misreading of reality.
+There has always been a substantial tradition in India where health care and education were embedded in societal reciprocities often not involving the state.
+In recent centuries, a vast private sector in health care in India has emerged to serve those in urban areas and able to pay fee for service.
+It was supplemented by indigenous systems of medicine and a network of less than fully qualified practitioners in rural areas dealing with common illnesses at varying levels of competence.
+Thus the third set of consequences appears to be inability to develop and integrate plural systems of medicine and the failure to assign practical roles to the private sector and to assign public duties for private professionals. - 18.
 To set right these gaps demanded patient redefinition of the state's role keeping the focus on equity.
-But during the last decade there has been an abrupt switch to market based governance styles and much influential advocacy to reduce the state role in health in order to enforce overall compression of public expenditure an reduce fiscal deficits.
+But during the last decade there has been an abrupt switch to market based governance styles and much influential advocacy to reduce the state role in health in order to enforce overall compression of public expenditure and reduce fiscal deficits.
 People have therefore been forced to switch between weak and efficient public services and expensive private provision or at the limit forego care entirely except in life threatening situations, in such cases sliding into indebtedness.
-Health status of any population is not only the record of mortality and its morbidity profile but also a record of its resilience based on mutual solidarity and indigenous traditions of self-care - assets normally invisible to he planner and the professional.
+Health status of any population is not only the record of mortality and its morbidity profile but also a record of its resilience based on mutual solidarity and indigenous traditions of self-care - assets normally invisible to the planner and the professional.
 Such resilience can be enriched with the State retaining a strategic directional role for the good health of all its citizens in accordance with the constitutional mandate.
 Within such a framework alone can the private sector be engaged as an additional instrument or a partner for achieving shared public health outcomes.
-Similarly, in indigenous health systems must be promoted to the extent possible to become another credible delivery mechanism in which people have faith and away fond for the vat number of less than folly qualified doctore in rural areas to get skills upgraded.
+Similarly, the indigenous health systems must be promoted to the extent possible to become another credible delivery mechanism in which people have faith and a way found for the vast number of less than fully qualified doctors in rural areas to get skills upgraded.
 Public programs in rural and poor urban areas engaging indigenous practitioners and community volunteers can prevent much seasonal and communicable disease using low cost traditional knowledge and based on the balance between food, exercise medicine and moderate living.
 Such an overall vision of the public role of the heterogenous private sector must inform the course of future of state led health care in the country.